blog

 November 22, 2023

-Payroll is the total amount of money that a company pays to its employees over a specific period, typically on a monthly or bi-weekly basis.
-It includes the salaries or wages of employees, bonuses, commissions, and any other monetary benefits or allowances.
-Payroll also encompasses deductions for taxes, insurance, retirement contributions, and other withholdings required by law or company policies.
-Managing payroll involves calculating, disbursing, and keeping records of employee compensation.
+Payroll is the total amount of cash that a business enterprise can pay to its workers over a specific length, commonly on a every year or bi-weekly base.
+It includes the hires or stipend of employees, lagniappes, commissions, and some other financial blessings or allowances.
+Payroll also encompasses deductions for taxes, insurance, withdrawal benefactions, and other with effects needed by law or company programs.
+Managing payroll involves calculating, outlaying, and keeping records of employee compensation.

 Compensation

-Compensation is a broader term that encompasses all forms of financial and non-financial rewards that employees receive in exchange for their work.
-While salary or wages are a significant part of compensation, it also includes bonuses, benefits (such as health insurance, retirement plans, and stock options), paid time off, and any other perks offered by the employer.
+Compensation is a broader term that encompasses all forms of financial and non-financial prices that workers admit in exchange for their work.
+While payment or stipend are a significant part of compensation, it also includes lagniappes, benefits (similar as health insurance, withdrawal plans, and stock options), paid time off, and any other gratuities offered by the employer.
 Compensation is designed not only to attract and retain talented employees but also to motivate them to perform at their best.

 Difference Between Payroll and Compensation